Memory Lab Network

 - Pueblo City-County Library District, CO

-DC Public Library’s Memory Lab was first established in 2015 by a yearlong National Digital Stewardship Residency (NDSR), resulting in a “do-it-yourself” program consisting of three key components: a digitization lab with equipment for digitizing video and audio and scanning photographs, documents, and slides in a public computing space; digital preservation class curricula and training for the public and a website with equipment and workflow instructions and resources for long-term storage and preservation of analog and digital archival materials.
+DC Public Library’s Memory Lab was established in 2015 by a year-long National Digital Stewardship Residency (NDSR), resulting in a “do-it-yourself” program consisting of three key components: A digitization lab with equipment for digitizing video and audio and scanning photographs, documents and slides in a public computing space; digital preservation class curricula and training for the public; and a website with equipment and workflow instructions and resources for long-term storage and preservation of analog and digital archival materials.
 The NDSR project final report and the original project proposal are both available online.
-The residency was funded by the Institute for Museum and Library services and administered by the Library of Congress.
+The residency was funded by the Institute for Museum and Library Services and administered by the Library of Congress.

 The seven project partner libraries and DCPL will form the foundation of the Memory Lab Network, a support system of libraries that can assist, advise and build on each other’s innovations, challenges and growing firsthand expertise.
 By expanding the number of Memory Lab programs nationally, creating variation among those labs and assessing their successes, challenges, failures and adjustments in a white paper, the Memory Lab Network will create a model that is robust, flexible and adoptable by public libraries across the world.
 Through publication and centralized project documentation, workflows and program information, the network will lower the barriers for libraries to learn about and consider adding digital preservation tools and programs to their own public services, providing yet more opportunity for iteration, improvement and adoption of Memory Labs.